MisterZurg/ITMO_Advanced_Technologies_for_Big_Data/README.md

 * [pq](https://github.com/lib/pq) pure Go postgres driver for Go's database/sql package (sub branch)
 * [env](https://github.com/caarlos0/env) simple and zero-dependencies library to parse environment variables into structs
 * [goose](https://github.com/pressly/goose) database migration tool

+## Problems and things to solve

+### Fields to be added
+- application name
+- hostname
+- module/logger name
+- source file name
+- line number
+- text of the message

+### Use-case scenarios
+1. logs with error messages, alongside source and line number
+2. (service owner story): logs with a particular source
+3. only fresh logs (indexation by timestamp)
+4. certain level of message (debugging mostly)
+5. particular library in other services (certain module)
+6. by K8s node or Docker container

+Important to be able to view a chunk of information, not the whole thing!

+### Problems of our way
+- inserting a new log triggers updates of existing indices
+- no way of filtering the messages for the user
+- usage of all fields _always_ - not needed
+- almost continuous timestamp - a big index

+### Points about streaming solutions
+- Stream is not ordered
+- Reindexing of data takes time

+### Paths to ascend
+- LSM (implemented in clickhouse)
+- Clickhouse dynamically manages partitions which is easier than optimizing PSQL
+- Splitting tables (by date for example)
+- Less precise timestamp indexation
+- Presorting data to improve performance
+- Automatic reindexing (instead of nightly reindexing in PSQL)